ethberry/ethberry.github.io/admin/miscellaneous/contract-manager/staking.md

 **StakingContractManager** is a contract that facilitates the deployment and management of staking contracts on the blockchain.
 It provides an easy-to-use interface for creating and deploying new vesting contracts, as well as managing existing ones.

 > **NOTE!** <br/>
-> Staking deployment is exclusively available in the B2B version of the application, and not available for games.
+> Staking deployment is exclusively available in the [SaaS version](https://gemunion.io/pricing) of the application, and not available for games.

 ### Deployment options: